caseyou45/FoldedNote/README.md

 # FoldedNote
+Here you’ll find the Node.js backend and React fronted for Folded Note.

 This website uses Draft.js to allow users to create rich text notes.
 When a user visits the website, a unique identifier is created and then appended to the url.
 The note is automatically saved in MongoDB.
 The note can be accessed again on any device with that url.

 With the rich text functionality, a user can write anything as if they were using a trimmed-down word processor (minus spell checking).
 Typing will automatically save the note.